rust-lang/rfcs/text/0000-rand-crypto.md

     pub Unspecified,
 }

-pub trait Generator {
+pub trait CryptoRng {
     fn try_fill(&self, dest: &mut [u8]) -> Result<(), Error>;
 }
 ```

 Associated with this, create another crate called `crypto-rng-os` which defines
-a struct `OsGen`, implementing `Generator` via OS functionality (using code from
+a struct `OsRng`, implementing `CryptoRng` via OS functionality (using code from
 [rand/os.rs](https://github.com/rust-lang-nursery/rand/blob/master/src/os.rs)
 and/or
 [ring/rand.rs](https://github.com/briansmith/ring/blob/master/src/rand.rs).

-This RFC does not directly propose adding other implementations of `Generator`,
+This RFC does not directly propose adding other implementations of `CryptoRng`,
 but if any are written to be shared, they can be placed in a small crate named
 `crypto-rand-NAME`.